xing4git/chirp/database.redis.md

 ## At
-"*" means uid, feeds or comments which @ uid. "score" is @ time, "value" contains @ type(feed or comment) and id(feed id or comment id).
+"*" means uid, feed which at uid. "score" is time, "value" is feed id.

 <table>
   <tr>